This tour will walk you through setting up your first site in Forestry. It demonstrates the primary features and editing functionality of the CMS.

 - Our guide to set up free hosting with Github Pages

 - Set up a static site hosting stack on AWS with CloudFormation

 - Integrate Forestry with other providers via Webhooks

 - Customize your Build Commands for custom build processes

 Invite your clients or team members to allow them to update the site with Forestry.

-Editors that only have access to one specific site are called Guests in Forestry.
+Editors that only have access to one specific site are called Collaborators in Forestry.
 These roles are ideal for non-technical users that maintain a site on a regular basis (e.g. writers, clients or marketers).
-You can add a Guest to your site in the sidebar by clicking on the + and adding their e-mail address.

-For teams that need more advanced team management Forestry provides Organizations.
+For teams that need more advanced collaborators & teams Forestry provides Organizations.
 Organizing editors, developers and admins in User roles makes managing your whole team across multiple sites simple (paid feature).